omgateRepo/DS-proforma/docs/features/real-estate-projects.md

 ### 6.6 Cashflow Tab
 - 60-month horizontal grid starting at month 0 (closing month).
 Months run left-to-right as column headers (M0…M59) with friendly month/year labels in tooltips.
 - Rows are grouped (and color-coded) by category: Revenues, Soft Costs, Hard Costs, Carrying Costs, and Total.
-Additional sub-rows can be added later (e.g., specific loans) but these five anchors always show.
+Each header can expand to reveal the underlying line items.
-- Soft-cost modal drives the Soft Costs row:
+- Soft & Hard cost modals feed their rows:
   - **Single** month → entire amount sits in that month.
   - **Range** → amount spread evenly across the inclusive window.
   - **Multiple months** → split evenly or by user-defined percentages that must add up to 100%.
 - Revenue row currently uses the net monthly rent (from Revenue tab) applied to each month; later we can layer in lease-up ramps or vacancy shocks.
-- Hard and Carrying costs are placeholders until those tabs ship; they’ll pull from their respective datasets automatically.
+- Carrying cost row is still a placeholder until that tab ships; once built, those entries will feed the grid the same way.
 - Totals row = Revenues + all expenses for each month, letting the user see net cashflow instantly.
-- Data refresh is immediate—updating a soft cost or revenue re-renders the 60-month sheet.
+- Data refresh is immediate—updating a revenue, hard cost, or soft cost re-renders the 60-month sheet.
 - Allow manual adjustments (e.g., equity injection).
 - Export to CSV later.